mperham/inspeqtor/README.md

 ## Upgrade

-[Inspeqtor Pro](http://contribsys.com/inspeqtor) has a number of features not available in the open source
+[Inspeqtor Pro](http://contribsys.com/inspeqtor) has a number of features not available in the open source version:
-version:

-* Binary .rpm and .deb distribution via a secure, private repository.
+* Binary .rpm and .deb distribution via a secure, private repository for Ubuntu and CentOS systems.
 * Group chat notification - ditch your inbox and pipe notifications to Slack, Campfire, HipChat, etc.
-* Applications and deploys:
+* Deploys:
-  - describe your application to inspeqtor and the processes it touches
-  - signal inspeqtor when you are deploying
+  - signal inspeqtor when you start and finish a deploy
   - all notifications will be muted during a deploy window.
 * init.d support for legacy services